-Version 1.5
+Version 1.7.2

-Hidetoshi Iwashita
+Fortran WG, ITSCJ, IPSJ Hidetoshi Iwashita

-December 19, 2023
+January 23, 2024

 Introduction

 The mechanism of a generic identifier for selecting specific procedures is an outstanding feature of Fortran.
 A generic identifier (generic name, defined operator or =, or defined I/O) identifies one of the specific procedures whose argument types, kinds, or ranks differ from each other.
 In Fortran, most intrinsic procedures and operators are generic.
 For example, the arguments of the intrinsic function MAX can be integer, real, or character types, and the operands of the operator + can be integer, real, or complex types.
 It is a natural and productive programming style to use generic names and operators.
 The same is true for user-defined procedures and derived types.